teamniteo/handbook/4_Marketing-Support/support.md

 ### Canned Replies

 Pre-prepared replies to most common questions are available on the Intercom user interface.
 You can use them and edit them as necessary.
-You can also refer to our [support issues checklist](https://github.com/niteoweb/support/blob/master/EBN/support-tickets.md).

 If you have the need to create a new canned reply, you can do so by clicking on the ribbon icon found in the bottom part of the reply box, and selecting `Create`.
 Managing canned replies can be done by clicking on the `Manage` option.